cami-chompers/Forksheet-and-Nanosheet-Simulation/README.md

 ⚠️ **Important:** You need to close each graph window one by one to continue to the next.
 There will be 8 performance graphs total, 4 for each transistor.

+---

+## Citations

+If you use or adapt this dataset or code, please cite the following work:

+- Salman, B., Mancillas, C. **“Optimization of Forksheet and Nanosheet Transistors Through Parametric Simulations and Machine Learning for High-Performance Semiconductor Applications,”** [Journal/Conference], 2025.

+Additional references related to transistor architectures and ML modeling are included within the code documentation and manuscript.

+---

+## License & Contribution Guidelines

+- **Contributions:** Contributions are welcome.
+Please submit pull requests or issues via GitHub.
+Ensure your contributions adhere to coding standards and include appropriate tests and documentation.

+---

+## Limitations

+- The model’s predictive accuracy depends on the quality and diversity of simulation data; unseen transistor geometries outside the training range may reduce accuracy.
+- LTSpice simulation parameters and environmental conditions were fixed; variations such as temperature effects or process variations are not modeled.
+- The ML framework currently focuses on key switching metrics but can be expanded to include other device characteristics.
+- Computational resources may be a bottleneck for extensive datasets or highly complex transistor models.

+---
+## Conclusions

+- This study demonstrates an effective hybrid workflow combining LTSpice simulations with machine learning modeling for transistor design optimization.
+- NS transistors show superior switching performance, while FS transistors provide better voltage stability at larger scales.
+- The ML models accurately predict device behavior with approximately **89% accuracy** for forksheet and **95% accuracy** for nanosheet, drastically reducing simulation time while facilitating rapid design space exploration.

+---

 ## Notes

 - If you encounter errors about missing columns or incorrect file paths, make sure your LTSpice-exported `.txt` files are correctly formatted and update the paths in `simulation.py`.
+- Python scripts include inline documentation and usage comments for ease of adaptation.